Undergraduate Satisfactory Academic Progress Policy

 |With at least this grade point average||0||1.5||1.8||1.8||2.0||2.0||2.0||2.0||2.0||2.0|

-Summer Accelerated Study
+Summer Accelerated Study:

-At Sage, enrollment for the summer term is always considered accelerated study. in addition to meeting general TAP eligibility criteria, students qualify for accelerated study awards only upon earning 24 credits applicable to their degree program in the prior two semesters at Sage.
+At Sage, enrollment for the summer term is always considered accelerated study.
+In addition to meeting general TAP eligibility criteria, students qualify for accelerated study awards only upon earning 24 credits applicable to their degree program in the prior two semesters at Sage.
 Transfer credits cannot be used to meet the accelerated study requirement.
 The required 24 credits can be earned in any combination (e.g. 6 in the fall and 18 in the spring).

-For the purpose of determining eligibility for a state award for accelerated study at Sage, an earned credit is a credit for which the student has taken at Sage, received a passing grade and which is applicable to the student's degree program.
+For the purpose of determining eligibility for a state award for the accelerated study at Sage, an earned credit is a credit for which the student has taken at Sage, received a passing grade and which is applicable to the student’s degree program.

 There is no waiver provision available for students who do not meet the accelerated study earned credits requirement.

-Loss of Good Academic Standing
+Loss of Good Academic Standing:

 Students who lose good academic standing in a term when they received a state grant or scholarship are not eligible for an award for the next term.

-Reinstatement of Good Academic Standing
+Reinstatement of Good Academic Standing:

-Students who have lost good academic standing may restore this standing in one of the following ways: make up past academic deficiencies by completing one or more terms of study without receiving any state grants or scholarships; be readmitted to school after an absence of at least one year; transfer to another school, or be granted a waiver.
+Students who have lost good academic standing may restore this standing in one of the following ways: make up past academic deficiencies by completing one or more terms of study without receiving any state grants or scholarships; be readmitted to school after an absence of at least once year; transfer to another school, or be granted a waiver.

 New York State Commissioner of Education regulations permit students to receive a one-time waiver of the good academic standing requirement.
 The waiver is not automatic, and may only be granted in extraordinary or unusual circumstances which are beyond the control of the student.
 There must be a reasonable expectation that the student will meet future requirements.
 To request a one-time waiver, students must submit a completed one-time waiver application along with supporting statements and documentation.
 One-time waiver applications are available in the Financial Aid office.
-If granted, the waiver becomes part of the student's financial aid record and the student is expected to meed good academic standing requirements thereafter.
+If granted, the waiver becomes part of the student’s financial aid record and the student is expected to meet good academic standing requirements thereafter.

 Please note that applying for a one-time TAP waiver is not a guarantee that you will be approved.
 In addition, the decision made by the appeals committee is final and not subject to appeal.
 However, in the event that a request is denied, the student may submit additional documentation for review if they feel it is pertinent to the original TAP waiver request.

-C Average Requirement
+C Average Requirement:

-Students who have received the equivalent of two of more full years of state-funded financial aid must have and maintain a cumulative GPA of C (2.0 on a 4.0 grading scale) or better to be eligible for continued state-funded assistance.
+Students who have received the equivalent of two or more full years of state-funded financial aid must have and maintain a cumulative GPA of C (2.0 on a 4.0 grading scale) or better to be eligible for continued state-funded assistance.
 Cumulative GPA for readmitted students who have previously attended Sage is based on prior grades at Sage.
 Students who are denied an award for failing to achieve a cumulative GPA of C can regain award eligibility by completing appropriate coursework, without state support, to achieve a cumulative GPA of C. Students cannot regain eligibility by remaining out of school for a period of time.

 Waiver of the C Average Requirement

 The C average requirement may be waived for undue hardship based on the death of a student's immediate family member; or the student's personal illness or injury; or other extenuating circumstances.
 To request a C average waiver, students must submit a completed waiver application along with the appropriate supporting documentation.
-C average waiver applications are available in the Financial Aid office.
+C average waiver applications are available in the Financial aid office.
 If granted, the waiver becomes part of the student's financial aid record and the student is expected to meet good academic standing requirements thereafter.